ryhkml/tasks-server/README.md

     "response": null
 }
 ```

-The example above, the task will be executed after waiting for 1 day.
-If the task receives a 4xx-5xx error response, it will be run again 5 times with a 1-hour interval between each execution.
-If `retryExponential = true`, the interval between each execution will increase
+The example above shows a task scheduled to execute after a 1-day delay.
+If the task encounters a 4xx or 5xx error response, it will be retried 5 times with a 1-hour interval between each attempt.
+If `retryExponential` is set to `true`, the interval between retries will increase
 ```txt
 retryInterval = 3600000ms